obeli-sk/obelisk/README.md

 # Obelisk
 Deterministic workflow engine built on top of the WASM Component Model.

+> ⚠️ This is a **pre-release**: Expect changes in the CLI, gRPC, WIT or database schema.

 ## What's Included
 * **Obelisk runtime**: A single binary executing your deterministic workflows, activities and webhook endpoints, persisting each step in an event log using SQLite.
 * **Control Interfaces**: Access and manage your components and executions through: